Order and Registration FAQ’s

 - Driver Updater manages your PC to get 100% up to date Drivers and optimize PC performance.
 Driver Updater is a powerful driver manager for Windows that can backup, restore, search and update your drivers automatically in several mouse clicks!

-These drivers often cause compatibility problems and are one of the biggest contributors to system instability and crashes.
+These drivers often cause compatibility issues and are one of the biggest contributors to system instability and crashes.
 Simply updating to the correct driver can improve hardware performance by 50% or more.
 There are more than 30,000 device drivers d in our Driver Updater Database including Motherboard, Sound card, Video card, Network card, Modem, Mouse, Keyboard, Scanner, Printer, Digital devices etc. With one mouse click, Driver Updater can detect what drivers need updating.
 All drivers we offer are official version or WHQL versions–you can use them without any worries.

 - What are the system requirements for Driver Updater?